 - Legislators elected every four years from districts of approximately equal population size

-- As of 2014, the number of legislators and districts will decrease from 15 to 14, as a result of the 2010 Census
+- Beginning in 2014, the number of legislators and districts decreased from 15 to 14, as a result of redistricting following the 2010 Census.

 - Oversees and coordinates county government